 Putha Hiunchuli Expedition with International Mountain Guides

-Travel to Nepal and climb Putha Hiunchuli this Autumn with IMG!
+Travel to Nepal and climb Putha Hiunchuli in Autumn 2018 with IMG!

 IMG Himalayan Expeditions

 Why Putha Hiunchuli?

 Over the years, we have organized expeditions to many mountains in Nepal during the Autumn season including Hiunchuli, Singu Chuli, Tharpu Chuli, Baruntse, Mera, Imja Tse, Lobuche, Cholatse, Ama Dablam, Manaslu and Annapurna 4.
 As previously noted, the big issue in the Autumn Himalayan season is hitting the window between the end of the monsoon and the onset of winter, and dealing with the possibility of monsoon snowfall.
 With climbing in Tibet (Cho Oyu and Shishapangma) often curtailed by the Chinese, many climbers will try Manaslu, as IMG did back in 2012.
 On that trip our IMG climbers and Sherpas were all very fortunate not to be killed by the massive avalanche on Manaslu which claimed the lives of many other climbers.
 While a number of companies do still conduct expeditions to Manaslu, IMG has made the decision that we will not go back to Manaslu, as we are just not comfortable with the avalanche hazard on that peak.
 Avalanche issues are also a problem in the Autumn season on the other Nepal 8000'ers (Everest, Lhotse, Makalu, Dhaulagiri, Annapurna, and Kangchenjunga).
 These climbs are all better done in the spring season.
 Cho Oyu is very unique, perhaps the only 8000-meter peak that has historically been reasonably safe to climb in the Autumn season.